Study Abroad Program Overview

 "If anyone has any second guesses about Ghana, they should not.
 You could not be placed in better hands." -- UCEAP Ghana Participant Fall 2014

-You are required to take a full time course of study while abroad; 24 quarter/16 semester UC units per term are required, approximately six courses.
+You are required to take a full time course of study while abroad; 24 quarter/16 semester UC units per term minimum required, approximately six courses.
 Most courses are 4 quarter/2.7 semester UC units.

 Research and Independent Study